-The "HDC" mnemonic represents the disk controller.
-The first 3 numbers to the right of "HDC" are explained in Table 2-4.
+The HDC mnemonic represents the disk controller.
+The first 3 numbers to the right of HDC are explained in Table 2-4.

-If Numerical Posi- tion Is: And Number Is: Then

-1st 1 Drive is installed in DUA2

-1st 7 Drive is not installed in DUA2

-1st any other number Call service representative

-2nd 1 Drive is installed in DUA1

-2nd 7 Drive is not installed in DUA1

-2nd any other number Call service representative

-3rd 1 Drive is installed in DUA0

-3rd 7 Drive is not installed in DUA0

-3rd any other number Call service representative
+If Numerical Position Is: And Number Is: Then 1st 1 Drive is installed in DUA2 and diskette is formatted.
+1st 7 Drive is not installed in DUA2 or formatted diskette is not loaded.
+1st any other number Call service representative.
+2nd 1 Drive is installed in DUA1.
+2nd 7 Drive is not installed in DUA1 or powered on.
+2nd 5 Not formatted.
+2nd any other number Call service representative.
+3rd 1 Drive is installed in DUA0.
+3rd 7 Drive is not installed in DUA0.
+3rd 5 Not formatted.
+3rd any other number Call service representative.